JonQuxBurton/CyberSecurityBasewithF-Secure/Advanced-Topics/Part-I/Thinking-outside-of-mnemonics.md

 If the code runs with elevated privileges it is a higher risk.
 If the code can run scripts or other code it is much higher risk.

 This can produce a fairly long list of the potential threats to the system.
-In the example of a relatively small application for playing sounds a 33 different ways in which it could be attacked.
+In the example of a relatively small application for playing sounds, 33 different ways were found in which it could be attacked.
 [5]

-The DFD may have also made some threats very apparent, for example if XML is being used across a trust boundary then there are a number of well known threats (such as a Denial of Service the Billion laughs attack [6]).
+The DFD may have also made some threats very apparent, for example if XML is being used across a trust boundary then there are a number of well known threats (such as a Denial of Service using the Billion laughs attack [6]).

 Step 4.
 Analyze all the identified threats and devise mitigations.

 Some of the threats identified may be irrelevant or duplicated and so can be ignored, but it is still good that they have been recorded and evaluated.
 For the rest the team can now move on from threat modeling and onto mitigating them.

 The above process and it's finding should be documented for future use, as the threats faced by a system generally stay static.
 So this document itself would be a valuable source of threat ideas in the future.